 Ann: My editor tells me that within a year I’ll be able to write a novel just from the experience I’ve had in the past two years.
 I can understand this because one time I agave him a 2,000 word story and he said “Write five more of these and you’ll have a novel.”
 I’ve never given it any serious thought because I don’t have enough to say for a novel, yet.

-Mrs. Scott: What would happen if you started to interview somebody and they didn’t want to be interview and they didn’t like you and, as a matter of fact, they were very nasty?
+Mrs. Scott: What would happen if you started to interview somebody and they didn’t want to be interviewed and they didn’t like you and, as a matter of fact, they were very nasty?
 How would you handle that?

 Ann: If I thought there was a cause for them to be nasty or they were in some way justified, maybe I’d just put everything away and try and talk as one person to another.
 Most people will talk to you as a person.
 They come around.
 You can start by talking about trivial things or beat around the bush, but maybe you’re finding out things, nonetheless, and they aren’t even aware of it.